aiplanethub/genai-stack/README.md

 ## Usage

 ### Prerequisites

 1. Python3.8 or above
 2. git

 ### Installation

 1. Install with pip
     ```bash
     pip install git+https://github.com/aiplanethub/llmstack.git
     ```
-3. Verify installation
+2. Verify installation
     ```bash
     llmstack version
     ```
-4. Check List of commands
+3. Check List of commands
     ```bash
     llmstack --help
     ```

+## Documentation

+Documentation and better usage of the tool can be found in the [./docs/components](https://github.com/aiplanethub/llmstack/tree/main/docs/components) folder of this repo.

 ## Running a Model